How to Choose the Best Fertilizer for a Planted Aquarium

 Liquid Fertilizer

 Liquid fertilizers are among the easiest to introduce into your aquarium.
 You simply pour the liquid into your tank in the appropriate quantities.
-This is a great option for aquariums that have a lot of Java Ferns, Anubias, Mosses, and other plants.
+This is a great option for aquariums that have a lot of Java Ferns, Anubias, Mosses, and floating plants.
 Most plants feed directly from the water column, so liquid fertilizer is easier for them to absorb.
 They are easy to use and will provide your plants with the nutrients that they need.

 Prepacked Substrate

 Planted tank substrates, like Fluval Stratum, come packed with nutrients that your plants can easily access through their root system.
-However, the substrate will not release the nutrients into the water column so you do not have to worry about algae outbreaks in your aquarium.
+However, the substrate will not release the nutrients into the water column, so you do not have to worry about algae outbreaks in your aquarium.

 Root Tabs